Biden, Trump Press Contrasts in Midwest After Debate Chaos

 It’s a strategy Trump's campaign is trying to execute in other states and it depends on a robust field operation with the money and time to track down infrequent or first-time voters.
 That could be a tall order since Minnesota already has one of the nation’s highest voter turnout rates.

 Peoples reported from New York.
-AP writers Lisa Mascaro, Brian Slodysko, Laurie Kellman, Darlene Superville and Alexandra Jaffe in Washington contributed.
+AP writers Lisa Mascaro, Brian Slodysko, Laurie Kellman and Alexandra Jaffe in Washington contributed.

 AP’s Advance Voting guide brings you the facts about voting early, by mail or absentee from each state: https://interactives.ap.org/advance-voting-2020